-- 6.12.1 Group HR must ensure that no Conflict of Interest exists in the hiring of any candidate.
-The recruitment of directors, senior officials and employees for the Group will be fair, non-discriminatory, and impartial. - 6.12.2 Due diligence and pre-employment background checks (e.g. former employer check, credential checks, medical, CTOS or CCRIS, etc.) should be conducted before employment starts.
-A more detailed and comprehensive background check (e.g. police vetting) may be conducted for senior management positions, especially those tasked with decision making obligations, those dealing with government officials and in finance. - 6.12.3 The appointment of Directors and Senior Officers shall be in accordance with the Group's Fit and Proper Policy. - 6.12.4 During an interview, Group HR or person(s) involved in hiring must be vigilant of the following occurrences: - Inability of the candidate to open a bank account for salary crediting - Candidate's request for unusual method of payment for wages - Any strange reluctance to provide full personal and family information in forms - Signs of unwillingness and reluctance to sign a Contract
+- 6.12.1 The Department of People & Culture should ensure that no Conflict of Interest exists in the hiring of any candidate.
+The recruitment of directors, senior officials, and employees for the Group will be fair, non-discriminatory, and impartial. - 6.12.2 Due diligence and pre-employment background checks (e.g. former employer check, credential checks, medical, CTOS or CCRIS, etc.) should be conducted before employment starts.
+A more detailed and comprehensive background check (e.g. police vetting) may be conducted for senior management positions, especially those tasked with decision making obligations, those dealing with government officials and in finance. - 6.12.3 The appointment of Directors and Senior Officers shall be in accordance with the Group's Fit and Proper Policy. - 6.12.4 During an interview, the Department of People & Culture or person(s) involved in hiring must be vigilant of the following occurrences; - Inability of the candidate to open a bank account for salary crediting - Candidate's request for unusual method of payment for wages - Any strange reluctance to provide full personal and family information in forms - Signs of unwillingness and reluctance to sign a Contract